MELISSA BLOCK, Host:

 GOLDMAN: Katherine didn't want to hear any more about famous athletes who dope and get caught.
 That, she said, was missing a bigger point.

-Ms. HAMILTON: There is an untold story about all the thousands -literally - athletes, men and women, who make a conscious decision - that are really great athletes, doing the right thing, working really hard.
+BLOCK: There is an untold story about all the thousands - literally - athletes, men and women, who make a conscious decision - that are really great athletes, doing the right thing, working really hard.
 And they just drop out because they're just not willing to do the things to your body, and to go down that road.

 GOLDMAN: In other words, athletes who don't just say no to drugs, but no to sport.
 Athletes like Katherine.